pzstar/viral-express/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.0.5 - May 20 2025 =
+* pot file added for translation
+* Update option added in customizer

 = 1.0.3 - Apr 22 2025 =
 * Notice: Function loadtextdomain_just_in_time was called incorrectly - Fixed